simopt-admin/simopt/README.md

     - It is ***highly recommended*** to check the box during installation to add Python/Miniconda/Anaconda to your system PATH.
     - If you know you have Python installed but are getting a `Command not found` error when trying to use Python commands, then you may need to [add Python to your PATH](https://realpython.com/add-python-to-path/).
 - [VS Code](https://code.visualstudio.com/download) (optional)
-    - This is a lightweight IDE that is compatible with Miniconda and is recommended for running the GUI
+    - This is a lightweight IDE that is compatible with Miniconda.
 - [Git](https://git-scm.com/downloads) (optional)
     - If you don't have Git installed, you can download the code as a zip file instead